Marketers Are Sabotaging Their Content Programs

 Content Allocation: How much content you’ll create each month, and how you’ll divvy up your budget between each topic and format. (ex. below)

-The process is relatively straightforward, but it forces you to think critically about your content marketing program, pursue some data-driven research 1, and ask tough questions.
+The process is relatively straightforward, but it forces you to think critically about your content marketing program, pursue some data-driven research [note]We use a set of internal and external tools[/note], and ask tough questions.

 As a company, we’ve come to believe in content plans so much that we baked them right into our software so any contributor working on a project can see it.
 A lack of planning is the biggest reason that content marketing programs fail.
 We’re excited to be part of the solution.